 Peer review.
 It should be right up there with disembowelment, pulling out finger nails, electrocution and non-stop tickling!
 Unfortunately it’s the way science progresses.
 Also unfortunately (depending on what you think of murder), you generally never interact directly with your reviewers throughout the whole process (which is arbitrated by an editor who has the power of life and death over you and who also has too many other papers to handle).
 So that means that the comments you receive are usually written to the editor (not you) and therefore appear impersonal, cold and to be written be a perfect !@@^*&#, even though the reviewer may have been sincere in trying to improve your study and to offer constructive feedback.
 It’s an imperfect system, but it’s the best we’ve got at the moment.

-So if you just read your comments, my first piece of advice is…
+So if you have just gotten your paper peer reviewed and read some comments from reviewers, my first piece of advice is…

 Don’t Take It Personally

-Read it through, then go for a stiff drink (or five) and tell all your friends what an !@@^*&# your reviewers or that one reviewer are/is.
-Sleep on it for a day or two, let your mind generate ideas on how to handle the issues raised, then come back to the comments again when your anger has subsided.
+Read it through, then use my highly-recommended peer review survival kit (illustrated in the picture) and tell all your friends what an !@@^*&# your reviewers or that one reviewer are/is.
+Sleep on it, let your mind generate ideas on how to handle the issues raised, then come back to the comments again when your anger has subsided.
 If the comments were really bad and you need to get it out of your system, you could write two versions of the response document.
 In the first version, do an Elsa and just let everything go!
 Then, after the drink(s) and a few nights to calm down, start a second one where you address the comments in a detached, highly logical, unemotional manner.
 Just don’t send the wrong one!

 Decipher The Decision (or What In The World Does “Reject With Option To Resubmit” Mean?)

-There are 5 main categories when editors Decision your ms (yes, journals have turned “decision” into a verb!):
+There are 5 main categories when editors Decision your ms (theoretically, reviewers advise the editor who makes the final decision; and yes, journals have turned “decision” into a verb!):

 - Accept.
 As elusive as a unicorn, and if you get one of these … God bless you.

 - Minor Revisions.
-Small changes required, the responses to which may be handled solely by the editor and could possibly not go out to reviewers.
+Small changes required, your responses to which may be handled solely by the editor and could possibly not go out to reviewers.

 - Major Revisions.
 More or more important changes required, the responses to which will probably go out to reviewers (hopefully the same ones) again.